Saving Captain Row

 "Well, why was I never told of this?
 You must get me a copy of this so-called Code of Conduct pamphlet."

 Moody walked to where the commandant sat and pulled a copy of said document from a pile that teetered on a corner of old man's desk.

 "Here it is, Sir."

 Alex turned to Wolf with a quizzical look.
-The prefect smirked at him, his eyebrow arched skeptically, as he shook his head.
-Perhaps the medication that the medics had given Alex had finally taken effect, or maybe he'd been able to relax a bit, but he could hardly contain his laughter.
+The prefect smirked at him as he shook his head.
+Perhaps the medication that the medics had given Alex had finally taken effect, or maybe he'd just been able to relax a bit, but he could hardly contain his laughter.
 He put his head down and pretended to cough.